trojanh/emberJS-Library-app/README.md

 # Library-app

 This is a sample application Ember using Firebase as DB.
-Do check out the working application hosted on Firebase at [this link](https://emberjs-f250a.firebaseapp.com/)
+Do check out the working application hosted on Firebase on [this link](https://emberjs-f250a.firebaseapp.com/)

 ## Prerequisites